RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 EOF
 ```

 :boom: Review the different tasks and make sure you understand what is done above.
 Information about how to use all modules included in Ansible is as mentioned before, available in the module index, here: https://docs.ansible.com/ansible/latest/modules/list_of_all_modules.html.
 But, the _ansible-doc_ command also helps you to get information about modules.
-Try it out on the modules used above by running:
+Try it out on the modules used above by running:(in order to Quit- press"Q")
 ```
 ansible-doc yum
 ansible-doc file